Adesewa-Ajibade/Climate-Twitter-Analysis-/README.md

 ## 💡 Key Insights

-* Public sentiment changes significantly over time
-* Engagement peaked around **2018**
-* Topic type strongly influences sentiment
-* Some topics are highly divisive
-* Aggressive discourse exists but is relatively moderate
+- Public sentiment toward climate change is not stable and shows significant variation over time, reflecting changing global conversations, events, and awareness levels.

+- Engagement levels peaked around **2018**, indicating a period of heightened global attention and increased discussion activity around climate-related issues.

+- The type of topic being discussed has a strong influence on sentiment polarity, meaning certain subjects consistently generate more positive or negative reactions than others.

+- Some climate-related topics are highly divisive, with users expressing strongly opposing views, especially on issues linked to environmental impact and policy debates.

+- Although aggressive discourse is present within the dataset, it remains relatively moderate overall (average aggression rate ≈ 0.09), suggesting that most discussions are still neutral or opinion-based rather than hostile.

+- Overall, the findings highlight that climate change conversations on social media are shaped by both emotional response and topical sensitivity, rather than remaining consistent or uniform over time.

 ---
+## 📌 Recommendations

+- Focus communication on topics that people strongly disagree about, such as extreme weather and environmental policies, because they create the most debate.

+- Monitor aggressive posts to help reduce misinformation and harmful messages about climate change.

+- Increase awareness in areas and topics where there is low engagement so more people can join the conversation.

+- Study what causes changes in public opinion over time, such as major events or climate news, to better understand why sentiment goes up or down.

+- Create targeted messages for different topics and audiences to improve understanding and reduce disagreement in online discussions.

+---
 ## 🧠 Conclusion

-The analysis shows that climate change discussions on social media are shaped by time, topic, and user engagement.
-Public opinion is dynamic and influenced by global events, with certain topics generating stronger disagreement and emotional intensity.
+This analysis shows that climate change discussions on social media change over time and are influenced by different topics and levels of user engagement.

----

-## 📌 Recommendations

-* Focus communication on highly divisive topics
-* Monitor aggressive discourse for misinformation risks
-* Increase awareness in low-engagement areas
-* Further investigate drivers of sentiment changes
+Public opinion is not fixed.
+It changes based on global events and ongoing discussions.

+Some topics lead to stronger disagreement and more emotional responses, while others remain more neutral and balanced.

 ---